rubickcz/dotfiles/README.md

 Clone the repository and execute `makesymlinks.sh` script, which:

 1. backups any existing config files in your home directory
-2. creates symlinks to config files in this repository.
+2. replaces them with symlinks to config files in this repository

 ## Optional dependencies